Blog Post

 The Simple Math: How Poor Closeout Eats Your Entire Profit Margin

-GC profit margins live inside retainage.
-See the real math on how delayed closeout, liquidated damages, and cash flow drag destroy profitability across your portfolio.
+GC profit lives inside retainage.
+See the real math on how delayed closeout, liquidated damages, and cash flow drag erode profitability — and the proactive habits that protect it.

 Sergey Grushko CEO, Anyset AI